Updated Dec. 5, 2018

 These days, higher education comes with a higher price tag.
-These scholarships for Eagle Scouts, sorted chronologically by deadline, will help take out some of the sting.
+These scholarships for Eagle Scouts will help take out some of the sting.

 If you know of a scholarship not listed here, please share the name and link in the comments.